COMBINE-lab/salmon/doc/source/salmon.rst

 .. topic:: Multiple alignment files

-    If your alignments for the sample you want to quantify appear in multiple .bam/.sam files, then you can simply provide the salmon ``-a`` parameter with a (space-separated) list of these files.
+    If your alignments for the sample you want to quantify appear in multiple .bam/.sam files, then you can simply provide the Salmon ``-a`` parameter with a (space-separated) list of these files.
 Salmon will automatically read through these one after the other quantifying transcripts using the alignments contained therein.
 However, it is currently the case that these